lambdaclass/zk-avail-da/deno/README.md

 # Validium Deno Script

 A Deno script that uses PolkadotSDK to submit data and get proof of its availability in AvailDA.

-Using Turing testnet.
+Using the [Avail's Bridge API](https://github.com/availproject/bridge-api) (running locally) and [Vector X's contracts](https://github.com/succinctlabs/vectorx?tab=readme-ov-file) of [Succinct](https://blog.succinct.xyz/vector-x/) with Turing Testnet.

 ## Requirements